nWODT-Cobalt/uxa/Presentations/Cataxonomies/Cataxonomies.md

 ![right](assets/definition@2x.png)

-^Note that this isnt “ill defined” nor “untrue”.
-It’s “irrelevant”.
+^Note that this isn’t “ill defined” nor “untrue”, it’s “irrelevant”.
 The words can be 100% true, they are just useless.
 “Ok cool.
 Now what?”.

 ---